RM Batch Files |

 |

-A new feature added to Radio Mobile in Version 10.8.2 was the ability to generate command line Batch Files that enable a sequence of radial Combined Cartesian plots to be performed from a listing of requirements.
+An additional feature added to Radio Mobile is the ability to generate command line Batch Files that enable a sequence of radial Combined Cartesian plots to be performed from a listing of requirements.

 As an illustration of the required format I have generated the following text file designed to generate coverage plots for the three units in my ‘BaseU-3B’ network consisting of three base units and the mobile selected as a Hand Held unit.